top of page

 Understanding the loop is the first step.
 But insight alone doesn't rewire a nervous system.
 That takes something more specific — work that speaks directly to the body, not just the mind.

-It primarily combines body-mind modality Emotional Freedom Techniques (EFT) aka ‘Tapping’, coaching, and other somatic, behavioural and lifestyle approaches as needed to address sleep anxiety at the level where it actually lives — in the body's threat response, not in your habits or your hygiene routine.
+It primarily combines body-mind modality Emotional Freedom Techniques (EFT) aka ‘Tapping’, mentoring, and other somatic, behavioural and sleep approaches as needed to address sleep anxiety at the level where it actually lives — in the body's threat response, not in your habits or your hygiene routine.

 You've already tried the things that should have worked.
 This is something different.